InhwanBae/EigenTrajectory/README.md

   <br>A common pipeline of trajectory prediction models and the proposed EigenTrajectory.
 </div>

+<br>**Summary**: A general **low-rank descriptor** that forms a **compact spatio-temporal representation** for pedestrian movement, **significantly improving** prediction accuracy and reliability in **off-the-shelf** trajectory prediction **models**.

-<br>This repository contains the code for the EigenTrajectory(𝔼𝕋) space applied to the 10 traditional Euclidean-based trajectory predictors.
+This repository contains the code for the EigenTrajectory(𝔼𝕋) space applied to the **10 traditional** (Euclidean-based) **trajectory predictors**.
 <br>EigenTrajectory-LB-EBM achieves ADE/FDE of 0.21/0.34 while requiring only 1 hour for training!

 <br>

 ## 🌌 EigenTrajectory(𝔼𝕋) Space 🌌
-* A novel trajectory descriptor based on Singular Value Decomposition (SVD), provides an alternative to traditional methods.
+* **Singular Value Decomposition**: A novel trajectory descriptor based on SVD, provides an alternative to traditional methods.
-* It employs a low-rank approximation to reduce the complexity and creates a compact space to represent pedestrian movements.
+* **Low-Rank Descriptor**: It employs a low-rank approximation to reduce the complexity and creates a compact space to represent pedestrian movements.
-* A new anchor-based refinement method to effectively encompass all potential futures.
+* **Anchor-Based Method**: A new anchor-based refinement method to effectively encompass all potential futures.
-* It can significantly improve existing standard trajectory predictors by simply replacing the Euclidean space.
+* **Interchangeability**: It can significantly improve existing standard trajectory predictors by simply replacing the Euclidean space.

 <br>